krzentner/language-world/data/text-davinci-003/chain_md/push-4.md

-Steps:
-1. Put gripper above puck
-2. Push gripper into top of puck
-3. Slide puck to goal

-The robot can slide the puck by trapping it by pushing down on it from above and moving the gripper.
-If the puck isn't below the gripper as seen from above, move the gripper above the puck.
+    Steps:  1.
+Put gripper behind puck  2.
+Push against puck to move it  3.
+Move puck to goal We need to put the gripper behind the puck to be able to push it in the correct direction.
-- When the robot's gripper is not above puck and the robot's gripper is not vertically aligned with the puck, the robot should put the gripper above the puck.
+    - When the robot's gripper is not behind the puck, the robot should move gripper behind puck.
-If the gripper is aligned with the puck but not near it, move the gripper down to the puck to slide it.
+    If the gripper is still behind the puck, we can start pushing it.
-- When the robot's gripper is vertically aligned with the puck and the robot's gripper is not near puck, the robot should push the gripper into the puck.
+    - When the robot's gripper is behind puck, the robot should push puck.
-If the gripper is near the puck, we've probably trapped the puck and can slide it to the target location.
-Close the gripper to make sure we keep control of the puck.
+    Now we should keep pushing the puck and adjust the angle as necessary until it reaches the goal.
-- When the robot's gripper is near the puck and the puck is below the robot's gripper, the robot should slide the puck to the goal.
+    - When the robot's gripper is not in front of the goal, the robot should move puck to goal.